 How much does it really cost to go to university in the UK?

-Figuring out how much university will cost you can be tricky.
+Figuring out how much university will cost can be tricky.

-If you’re looking to go and study at university, it can be difficult to work out how much you’ll need to pay.
+If you’re thinking of studying at university, it can be difficult to work out how much you’ll need to pay for tuition fees.

 Here’s everything you need to know about the true cost of university.